 - The judge will let you know when to speak.
 Never get into an argument or even a discussion with the other side in front of the judge.
 Always speak directly to the judge, unless the judge allows you to answer formal questions from the other side.

-- Always address the judge as "Your Honor."
+- Speak clearly and always address the judge as "Your Honor."
 The judge must keep order in the courtroom and will be making important decisions about you and your children.
 Be respectful and understand that the judge likes to keep the proceedings as orderly as possible.
-This helps keep the process fair to everyone
+This helps keep the process fair to everyone.

-- Do not talk on your way out even right outside the door.
+- Don’t talk on your way out, even right outside the door.
 Many times another hearing starts as soon as yours ends, and your talking can interfere with the next case.